course-details-portlet

 Further on evaluation

-• Participation in 3 excursions related to Judaism, Christianity and Islam and written reflections related to the excursions.
+• Participation in 3 excursions related to Judaism, Christianity and Islam, and written reflections related to the excursions.

 • A written assignment (individual).

-• A written group assignment related to Christian texts
+• 1 written group assignment

 Form of assessment and grading scale: Individual oral examination